CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ###### Field discussion

 * **bom-ref** - Please note the `bom-ref` value includes the first seven characters of the larger hash value from the `purl` component identifier which is sufficient for local identification within the BOM itself.
+* **license** - The `licenses` object shown in the example is a "custom" license which, in this case, we chose to provide the unencoded license text.
+It is preferable, when possible to use an SPDX license identifier and supply it in the `id` field of the `license` (e.g., `"license": { "id": "Apache-2.0" }` ).

 #### Model repositories as components